-These days, it can seem like everything that once existed on paper has moved entirely online, and that includes paying your employees.
-There’s a reason for that – actually, there are many reasons why direct deposit is the dominant way to pay employees.
-It helps that it’s super easy to set up direct deposits for employees.
+These days, it can seem like everything that once existed on paper has moved entirely online and that includes paying your employees.
+There’s a reason for that ― in fact, there are many reasons why direct deposit is the dominant way to pay employees.
+It helps that it’s easy to set up direct deposits for employees.
 Learn more below.

 Aside from wages, people also receive other income through direct deposit, including child support, Social Security benefits and tax refunds.
 However, in this article, we’ll discuss direct deposit as a method of paying employee wages.